CatIsNotFound/MyEngine/README.md

 MyEngine is a lightweight yet powerful 2D graphics framework built on top of SDL3 and its extensions.
 Designed for simplicity and flexibility, it provides an intuitive object-oriented API that makes game and application development fast and enjoyable.
 Leveraging modern C++20 features, MyEngine offers a modular architecture that allows developers to easily create interactive graphics applications with minimal boilerplate code.

+## Version Log Updates

+The project is currently under development.
+For detailed update content, please refer to the [Changelog](ChangeLog.md) file to learn about the latest version features.

 ## Environment Dependencies

-To use this third-party library, you need to install the following dependencies:
+To use this third-party library, you need to install the following dependencies, or you can install all dependency libraries at once through [Github Release](https://github.com/CatIsNotFound/MyEngine/releases/tag/requirements) or [Gitee Release](https://gitee.com/CatIsNotFound/MyEngine/releases/tag/requirements):

 - [SDL](https://github.com/libsdl-org/SDL)
 - [SDL_image](https://github.com/libsdl-org/SDL_image)